mfeemster/ImageChipper/README.md

 	image.Save(Path.Combine("C:\\outputpath", $"{imageIndex / 10}_{imageIndex++ % 10}.bmp"));
 ```

-### Use powershell and ChipImage to split an entire folder of images
+### Use Powershell and ChipImage to split an entire folder of images:

 ```
 $imageCount = 0